fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 * Created the chart object to define the elements of the `chart`.
 * Then, each row of the tabular data is present within the `data` array to specify the labels and their corresponding values.

-Both the `chart` object and the `data` array contains a set of key-value pairs known as attributes.
+Both the `chart` object and the `data` array contain a set of key-value pairs known as attributes.
 These attributes are used to set the functional and cosmetic properties of the chart as defined below:

 #### Functional Attributes